 While we aim to provide fully accessible content, there is no text alternative available for some of the content on this site.
 If you require alternate formats or need assistance understanding our maps, drawings, or any other content, please contact Matt Bentley at 416-392-3949 or Danielle DeMarsh at 416-392-7895.

-• Fall to Winter 2024: Community Engagement Phase 1, data collection and other analysis
+• Fall to Winter 2024: Community Engagement Phase 1

-• Winter to Spring 2025: Community Engagement Phase 2
+• Summer to Fall 2025: Community Engagement Phase 2

-• Fall 2025: Present the updated Facilities Plan and Parkland Strategy to City Council for approval
+• Spring 2026: Present the updated Facilities Plan and Parkland Strategy to City Council for approval

-• 2026: Present the updated Facilities Plan Implementation Strategy to City Council for approval
+• Late 2026 /early 2027: Present the updated Facilities Plan Implementation Strategy to City Council for approval

 The timeline is subject to change.